1-day in Rome

 Vatican Museums & Sistine Chapel

 Don’t worry, we will be back on the square later.
-From there continue your 1-day in Rome by heading out from the left and walk around the Vatican wall until the museum.
-There are a total of 13 museums and the collections in them are just amazing.
+From there, continue your 1-day in Rome by heading left and walking around the Vatican wall until you reach the museum.
+There are 13 museums in total, and their collections are just amazing.
 There is an order to follow within the museum, but you can go as you want as well.
 At the end of the museum, you will visit the Sistine Chapel before going out on the square.

 Vatican Museums